TalaoDAO/sandbox-doc/docs/source/introduction.rst

 Altme Web3 Issuer is a SSI issuer for web3 use cases
 ------------------------------------------------------

-This issuer supports more than 20 credentials see : https://talao.co//sandbox/saas4ssi/credential_supported
+Altme Issuer supports more than 20 credentials see : https://talao.co//sandbox/saas4ssi/credential_supported .

-We issue verifiable credentials in the format of Self Sovereign Identity for users of Crypto games, NFT Marketplaces, DeFi and Metaverse
+Alltme Issuer produce verifiable credentials in the format of Self Sovereign Identity for users of Crypto games, NFT Marketplaces, DeFi and Metaverse.
+Verifiable Credentials are off-chain data container, for privacy protection and GDPR compliance they are never published on-chain as NFT or SBTs.
+Many credentials are today available for Web3 applications :

+* Loyalty cards for games
+* Custom Gamer Pass and DeFi pass
+* Discord or Twitter account proof
+* Over 13 proof
+* Over 18 proof
+* Age range
+* Nationality proof
+* ID card, Driver License, Passport (KYC)
+* Unique identifier for DAO voting
+* Email proof and Phone proof for simple authentication
+* Blockchain account proof of ownership for blockchain authentication

 We apply the principle of data minimization and thus credentials always carry the minimum data required for user needs.
-All credential data can be viewed in the wallet
+All credential data are displayed in the wallet for user data control.

-Altme Issuer DID is did:web:app.altme.io:issuer
+Altme Issuer DID is **did:web:app.altme.io:issuer**

-Altme Issuer DID document is available on the DIF Universal Resolver : https://dev.uniresolver.io/
+Altme Issuer DID Document is available through the DIF Universal Resolver : https://dev.uniresolver.io/ and see below its content.

 .. code-block:: javascript